 - i.
-The top-ranking securities in each of the ICB Industry groups are selected until a maximum of Target ICB_i securities are selected for each industry i - ii.
-If the total number of selected securities meets the target count for the selection list, selection stops here, and the securities will form the selection list.
-If the total number of securities does not meet the target count for the selection list, Target ICB_i is increased by 1 for each industry group, and step i. is repeated.
-Further increments of 1 are applied to Target ICB, if preserve util the total number of securities.
+The top-ranking securities in each of the ICB Industry groups are selected until a maximum of Target ICBi securities are selected for each industry i - If the total number of selected securities meets the target count for the selection list, selection stops here, and the securities will form the selection list.
+If the total number of securities does not meet the target count for the selection list, Target ICBi is increased by 1 for each industry group, and step i. is repeated.
+Further increments of 1 are applied to Target ICBi if pressant, until the total number of securities.

-increments of 1 are applied to Target ICB_i if necessary, until the total number of securities meets or exceeds the Target count. iii.
-In the cases where the selection in step ii. is less (not enough eligible securities), or equal

-III.
-In the cases where the selection in step II.
-Is less (not enough eligible securities), or equal to the Target count, all of the securities will be used for the selection list.
+increments of 1 are applied to Target ICBi if necessary, until the total number of securities meets or exceeds the Target count. iii.
+In the cases where the selection in step ii. is less (not enough eligible securities), or equal to the Target count, all of the securities will be used for the selection list.
 In the cases where the selection in step ii. is higher than the Target count, selection from the second to last iteration will be prioritized, and the highest ESG scorers from the last increment will be added to the selection list until a total of Target count securities are selected.